kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/upgrading-windows-nodes.md

     ```

 {{< note >}}
-If you are running kube-proxy in a HostProcess Container instead of a Windows Service, you can upgrade kube-proxy by applying a newer version of your kube-proxy manifests.
+If you are running kube-proxy in a HostProcess container within a Pod, and not as a Windows Service, you can upgrade kube-proxy by applying a newer version of your kube-proxy manifests.
 {{< /note >}}

 ### Uncordon the node